 This area of Etosha National Park was especially perfect for spotting wildlife.
 This is because the region only gets about 100mm of rain annually, so there’s sparse grass cover.
 In other words, there aren’t too many areas for the big animals to hide!
 On the first day when we headed out in the truck, it wasn’t long before we spotted some lovely zebras:

-We spent a lot of time parked near watering holes, which are bound to bring numerous animals into view.
+We spent a lot of time parked near watering holes, which often bring numerous animals into view.
 Such as this herd of springbok.
 Springbok are characterized by a brown upper body, white underbelly and a dark stripe on their side separating the two.
-Springboks are one of the most common antelopes found in Namibia.
+Springboks are one of the most common antelopes in Namibia.
 During mating season, they engage in a stiff-legged jumping motion called pronking, which also has an added bonus of scaring off predators.